vkoves/carpe/README.md

 ### Ruby

 Carpe's Ruby code is linted with [RuboCop](https://github.com/rubocop-hq/rubocop).
-Run it by entering `rubocop` in command line, or to auto-fix, run `rubocop --fix`.
+Run it by entering `rubocop` in command line, or to auto-fix, run `rubocop --a`.
 To see offense counts broken down by file, run `rubocop --format worst`.

 ## JSDoc